Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Hakone Ropeway

-The ropeway runs from Sounzan to Togendai, giving you sweeping aerial views of Owakudani and Lake Ashi.
-On clear days, you can see Mt.
-Fuji as well.
+The Hakone Ropeway connects Sounzan and Togendai, offering spectacular aerial views of Owakudani and Lake Ashi.
+On clear days, visitors can also enjoy views of Mt.
+Fuji.

 Hakone Tozan Railway